SIGNAL ZERO · v0.3.0 · live on npm

 Hard cap at 8 tool iterations per turn

 Stops runaway loops at the source.
-If the agent hits the cap, it stops and reports — Sir decides whether to continue.
-Cost stays bounded; the operator stays in the seat.
+If the agent hits the cap, it stops and reports what happened.
+You decide whether to continue.
+Cost stays bounded; the operator stays in control.

 How every call routes